-If the results of this assessment indicates that your child is not proficient in English, an ILLP will be developed to support their language acquisition.
-For more information on ELL programs visit the school website.
+If the results of this assessment indicates that your child is not proficient in English, your child will receive English Language Development instruction to support their language acquisition.

-Title 1
+Title I

-Title 1 of the Elementary and Secondary Education Act, provides financial assistance to local educational agencies to meet the needs of special educationally disadvantage children at preschool, elementary, and secondary school levels.
+Title I of the Elementary and Secondary Education Act, provides financial assistance to local educational agencies to meet the needs of special educationally disadvantage children at preschool, elementary, and secondary school levels.
 The purpose of Title 1 is to help all children achieve the state's academic standards.
 This is accomplished through supplemental programs that consist of instructional services, instructional support services, school wide reform efforts, and increased involvement of parents in their child's education.